 Budgeting is the process of planning how you will spend your money.
 A budget is a name given to this spending plan.
-Making this spending plan lets you know ahead of time if you have enough money to do the things you need or want to do.
-If you don’t have enough money to do everything you want, you may use this planning approach to prioritize your spending and focus your money on what’s most essential to you.
+Making this spending plan lets you know if you have enough money to do the things you need or want to do.
+If you don't have enough money to do everything you want, you may use this planning approach to prioritize your spending and focus your money on what's most essential to you.

 Because budgeting helps you construct a spending plan for your money, it assures you will always have enough money for the things you need and value.
 Maintaining a budget or spending plan will also help you stay out of debt or work your way out of debt if you are already in debt.

 We have compiled some of the best budgeting apps for you.
 Here are some of them.